Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-One can prove Theorem \ref{thm:hmst0} by showing $\cG r$ (defined by (\ref{eq:obgr1}) and (\ref{eq:homgr1})) is equivalent to $\cG r_s$ (defined by (\ref{eq:obgr2}) and (\ref{eq:homgr2})) and the sets of morphisms $C$ and $C_s^{-1}$ correspond under the equivalence (in cohomology).
-Hence, the homotopy colimits $C^{-1}\cG r$ and $C_s^{-1}\cG r_s$ are equivalent.
-Moreover, the equivalence preserves the extra gradings on $\cG r$ and $\cG r_s$; hence, the induced equivalence also preserves the extra grading by Lemma \ref{lem:descendingextra}.
-This proves Lemma \ref{lem:extragrdlemma}. \begin{rk} Stop removal approach we mentioned above also gives a description of $\cW(T_0)$ as a quotient (of $D^b(Coh(\mathbb{P}^1) )$, the situation is the same algebraically).
-Hence, one can presumably apply proof of Lemma \ref{lem:descendingextra} to this quotient to prove Lemma \ref{lem:extragrdlemma}. \end{rk} \begin{rk} Let $A$ be a bigraded ordinary algebra (we consider this as an graded algebra with an extra grading).
-It is well known that the space of minimal $A_\infty$-structures (ignoring the extra grading) on $A$ is controlled by a part of dgla $CC^*(A,A)$ (see \cite[\S 3a ]{seidelK3} for instance).
-Moreover, one can extract the space of $A_\infty$-structures modulo gauge from minimal $L_\infty$-models for this dgla.
-Hence, once the complex has small cohomology, one has a better control over this space (e.g. \cite[Lemma 3.2]{seidelK3}).
+To reprove Theorem \ref{thm:hmst0}, observe that $\cG r\#\Z$ (i.e. the Grothendieck construction for (\ref{eq:prediag1}) with hom-complexes given by (\ref{eq:homsforsmallgrothalg})) is equivalent to $\cG r_s$ (defined by (\ref{eq:obgr2}) and (\ref{eq:homgr2})) and the sets of morphisms $C$ and $C_s$ correspond to each other under the equivalence (in cohomology).
+Hence, the homotopy colimits $C^{-1}(\cG r\#\Z)$ and $C_s^{-1}\cG r_s$ are equivalent.
+Moreover, the equivalence respects the extra gradings on $\cG r\#\Z$ and $\cG r_s$; hence, the induced equivalence also respects the extra grading by Lemma \ref{lem:descendingextra}.
+This proves Lemma \ref{lem:extragrdlemma}. \begin{note} Homological mirror symmetry for $T_0$ and $\T_0$ with extra $\Z/n$-grading can be seen as homological mirror symmetry for their $n$-fold covers.
+Similarly, equivalence with extra $\Z$-grading can informally be thought as mirror symmetry between $\Tt_0$ and $\tilde{T}_0$. \end{note}